 Ruins of forgotten structures are intriguing and even more intriguing are the stories spun around them.
 Always on the lookout for such structures, a couple of weeks ago I chanced upon a picture of an abandoned church from South India.
 A simple google search further revealed some interesting facts.
 Shettihalli Rosary church, now home to a few birds, was built in the 17th Century by French Missionaries.
 Tucked away in a small hamlet, Shettihalli church in the Hassan district of Karnataka is popular for all the right reasons.

 An interesting phenomenon can be observed every monsoon.
-This gothic styled church, which now stands tall without any pews or stained glass windows, is submerged under water due to heavy rains and the concomitant rise in the water level from the nearby dam.
+This gothic-styled church, which now stands tall without any pews or stained glass windows.
+It is submerged under water due to heavy rains and the concomitant rise in the water level from the nearby dam.
 The dilapidated structure is sometimes submerged completely and other times, one can only make out the spire.

 The story of Shettihalli church goes something like – it is believed that with the construction of Gorur Dam on the banks of River Hemvathi in the year 1960, thousands living in the area around the church were displaced.
 People had to abandon their houses and move elsewhere.
 And this is how the church was forgotten too.
 Its eerie charm and hauntingly beautiful appearance is now a paradise for photography buffs.
 Today Shettihalli Church is also a popular pre-wedding photoshoot location for young couples.